 Furthermore, since the MGC has always control of outgoing procedures, via explicit use of the EstBNC signal or by allowing interlinkage procedures [H.248.SEPLINK] it is unnecessary to let these procedures be controlled additionally by the bceb property.
 The use of the bceb property should only affect the incoming procedures.

 Conclusion

 It is proposed to adopt following changes in order to address the issues subject of the discussion above.

 [Begin Correction]

-8.1.1 Security session establishment blocking
+8.1.1 Incoming Security session establishment blocking